Community Health Services/Counseling

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Community Health Services/Liaison/Counseling.
-About 1.2% of those with this major are international students.
+Students from other countries are interested in Community Health Services/Liaison/Counseling, too.
+About 1.7% of those with this major are international students.

 How Much Do Community Health Services/Counseling Majors Make?